LabunskyA/labunsky.info/running/ua/Under Armour.md

 # Under Armour

-A dark horse in the running shoes market.
-Not much reviews, promotions, pro and celebrity runners.
+A dark horse in the running shoe market.
+Not many reviews, promotions, pro and celebrity runners.
 Nothing.
 And, after trying their shoes, I might - that's just too bad.

 It's hard to describe their shoes.
 They look modern, sometimes even edgy (just look at the HOVR Phantom).
 But they feel so... classic.
 A lot of rubber, beefy upper, thick laces (actually great), aggressive outsole pattern.
 Weighs a lot as well - 300+ grams today is a lot for a '*fast*' running shoe.
 But...
 They are great.
-Geometry,  weight distribution, outsole patterns and *foams* are so great, it's mind boggling.
+Geometry,  weight distribution, outsole patterns, and *foams* are so great, it's mind-boggling.
 What is the purpose?

-For a daily trainers they are too expensive.
+For daily trainers, they are too expensive.

 Some of their shoes are smart.
-They can track your stride, angle, distance and cadence precisely.
+They can track your stride, angle, distance, and cadence precisely.
 I found out my regular GPS was lying, making me 10% to 20% slower.
 And you can record everything without your phone - the shoe itself has enough storage to track and save your runs independently.
-Personal training in free yearly MVP with MapMyRun (owned by UA) is helpful, but not really personalized at the moment.
+Personal training in free yearly MVP with MapMyRun (owned by UA) is helpful, but not personalized at the moment.
 So it is hit or miss.

 ## Technology

 - **HOVR** - strange proprietary midsole material with olefin.
 My favorite midsole on the market;
-- **FLOW** - new iteration of MicroG blended with Charged.
+- **FLOW** - a new iteration of MicroG blended with Charged.
 Lower stack, good road feel.
 Not a great traction compared to rubber;
 - **Charged Foam** - dual-density molded EVA midsole with softer forefoot;
 - **Liquify** - gel foam wrapped in TPU film
 - **Micro G** - cool blend of EVA and rubber, lower stack and more durable;